Study abroad in MOROCCO with YES Abroad!

 Learn more about being a YES Abroad student in Morocco:

 Students will attend a local private high school.
 The primary language of instruction will be French.
+However, the first language of all students and teachers is Darija, or Modern Colloquial Arabic, and many teenagers communicate in a combination of French, Arabic and English.
 School typically runs Monday to Friday from 8:30 a.m. to 4 p.m., and uniforms are not customary.
 While students will not have the opportunity to participate in extracurricular activities with their school, there will be program-organized cultural immersion activities.

 The U.S. enjoys good relations with Morocco and in fact, Morocco is the oldest ally of the United States.
 It is an active member in organizations such as the Paris Club, WTO, IAEA, and the UNHCR.